IBM/transition-amr-parser/README.md

 Training will store and evaluate all checkpoints by default (see config's `EVAL_INIT_EPOCH`) and select the one with best dev Smatch.
-This needs a lot of space but you can launch a paralel job that will perform evaluation and delete Checkpoints not in the top `5`
+This needs a lot of space but you can launch a parallel job that will perform evaluation and delete Checkpoints not in the top `5`

 ```